pbuehler/documentation/docs/framework/datamodel.md

 Information contained in different tables can be related.
 E.g. a track belongs to a given collision, or signals in the FIT or Zdc detectors belong to a bunch crossing.

 Hence the dependent tables need to hold a index which points to a specific row of the master table.
-For this the dependent table (e.g. table Tracks) has an index column [master]Id (in this case collisionsId) which points to the related information in table master.
+For this the dependent table (e.g. table Tracks) has an index column [master]Id (in this case CollisionsId) which points to the related information in table master.
 See also e.g. master=BCs and dependent=CaloTriggers and many more.

 <!----------------------------------------------------------------------------->
 <!--                                                                         -->